GabiAcosta/holbertonschool-shell/permissions/README.md

 3. This script changes the owner of the file hello to the user betty.
 4. This script creates an empty file called hello.
 5. This script adds execute permission to the owner of the file hello.
+6. This script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.